Ltcyb/cs180-portfolio/proj1/index.md

 Initially, I tried using a white mask and diff the white mask with the image in order to eliminate the borders.
 It was pretty impressive and did get rid of the borders.
 However, a problem arose where the cropped images of the bgr channels were all in different dimensions and was hard to manipulate afterwards to the mismatch in dimensions.

 Therefore, I ended up switching to using generalized percentage cropping.
-I cropped the *initial* image (when it still contains 3 images) by `` of its height and `` of its width on each side.
+I cropped the *initial* image (when it still contains 3 images) by `2%` of its height and `5%` of its width on each side.
 This is due to the borders only being from the initial image.
 If I cropped each individual image after dividing the initial image into 3 pieces, I would get weird crops since the middle channel image wouldn't have white/black borders on the top and bottom.

 However, this set of crop dimension didn't work for `emir.tif` and `lady.tif`.
 After some fine tuning, I found specific crop percentages for each image.
-For `emir.tif`, the crop dimensions were `` and ``.
-And for `lady.tif`, the crop dimensions were `` and ``.
+For `emir.tif`, the crop dimensions were `1.5%` of the height on both sides, `4%` of the left side and `2%` on the right side.
+And for `lady.tif`, the crop dimensions were `3%` of the height and `5%` of the width on each side.

 <div align="middle">
 <table>